 Is a secondary facelift safe?

-Like any surgical procedure, a secondary facelift carries certain risks and potential complications.
-However, with a skilled and experienced surgeon, the risks of a secondary facelift can be minimized.
+A secondary facelift carries certain risks and potential complications like any surgical procedure.
+However, with a skilled and experienced surgeon, the risks of a secondary facelift can be minimised.

-- Bleeding and infection: These are potential complications of any surgery, including a facelift.
+These are potential surgery complications, including a facelift.
 Your surgeon will take precautions to minimise the risk of these complications.

 Revision facelift surgery at Centre for Surgery